Grammy-nominated Artist Mary Lambert to release music video honoring the third anniversary of the Supreme Court’s decision on Marriage Equality

 Seattle production company, Hullabaloo, collaborates with Lambert to create her first 360˚ music video featuring weddings crowdsourced from hundreds of LGBTQ couples

 Seattle, WA – It’s been three years since the U.S. Supreme Court granted same-sex couples the right to marry.
-Mary Lambert is celebrating this anniversary as well as Pride Month with the 360˚music video release of “I’d Be Your Wife.”
+Mary Lambert is celebrating this anniversary as well as Pride Month with a 360˚ music video release of “I’d Be Your Wife.”
 The music video will be released June 26 on Mary’s YouTube Channel.

 “This video was a joy to make and every time I watch it, I find something new to happy-cry about,” says Lambert.
 “I think we’ve really captured the tenderness and beauty of queer love in the backdrop of ceremony.”

-“While the struggle for human rights continues, we think it’s an important time to reflect on the powerful gains made for equal rights,” said Tracy Dethlefs, Hullabaloo’s Creative Director, who previously worked for MTV where he was an editor and director on MTV’s Making the Video.
+“While the struggle for human rights continues, we think it’s an important time to reflect on the powerful gains made for equal rights,” said Tracy Dethlefs.
+Tracy is Hullabaloo’s Creative Director who previously worked for MTV where he was an editor and director on MTV’s Making the Video.

 Company owners Francine Strickwerda and Tracy Dethlefs are partners in work and in life, and they approached Lambert with the idea of creating a music video pro bono for “I’d Be Your Wife.”
-The couple was inspired by their 7-year-old son because of his constant requests to play Lambert’s album, Bold.
+The couple was inspired by their 7-year-old son’s requests to play Lambert’s album, Bold.

 “We so appreciate Mary’s message of love and acceptance,” said Strickwerda, Hullabaloo’s Executive Producer.
 “We want a kinder world for our child, and for all children.”